starryknight/connect4/readme.md

 <h2>
 Issues List
 </h2>
-1. Connecting scores to wins
+1. I had trouble connecting the scores to wins...
+UNSOLVED
-    - unsolved

 2. Resetting game board.
 - Kept turning game spots black... not resetting
     - Had to remove board spot's new color THEN replace it with original color